Siege of Nicaea (1328–1331): Aftermath

-The patriarch of Constantinople John XIX wrote a message to the people of Nicea shortly after the city was seized.
+Patriarch John XIV of Constantinople wrote a message to the people of Nicea shortly after the city was seized.
 His letter says that "The invaders endeavored to impose their impure religion on the populace, at all costs, intending to make the inhabitants followers of Muhammad".
-Patriarch advised the Christians to "be steadfast in your religion" and not to forget that the "Agarians [Turks] are masters of your bodies only, but not of your souls."
+The Patriarch advised the Christians to "be steadfast in your religion" and not to forget that the "Agarians [Turks] are masters of your bodies only, but not of your souls."

 The Moroccan traveler Ibn Battuta stayed in Nicaea at the end of 1331, According to Ibn Battuta, the town was in ruins and only inhabited by a small number of people in the service of the sultan.
-Within the city, walls were gardens and cultivated plots with each house surrounded by an orchard.
+Within the city walls were gardens and cultivated plots with each house surrounded by an orchard.
 The town produced fruit, walnuts, chestnuts, and large sweet grapes.

 Nicaea had been in Turkish hands before.
 It was reconquered by the First Crusade through Byzantine diplomacy in 1097.
-It had served as the capital of the Greek emperors during the period of the Latin Empire from 1204 to 1261.
-It was the most important Asian city in the Empire at the time of its fall to Osman.
+It had served as the capital of the Byzantine emperors during the period of the Latin Empire from 1204 to 1261.
+It was the most important Asian city in the empire at the time of its fall to Osman.
 The Ottoman conquests continued apace and Nicomedia fell in 1337.
 Hence, this long-held history of Nicaea in the Greco-Roman hands irreversibly ended.
-It had been under Greco-Roman control since the conquest of Alexander the Great, and it was the seat of several milestones Christian councils.
+It had been under Greco-Roman control since the conquest of Alexander the Great, and it was the seat of several milestone Christian councils.